Chemical and biochemical engineering

 Gain valuable industry experience and be inspired by world-leading researchers in nanotechnology, carbon capture and storage, minerals and materials, natural gas processing and bioengineering.

 At Melbourne, we’ve designed a unique curriculum aligned with the top institutions of the world, ensuring you graduate with the ideal combination of advanced technical and professional skills valued by employers, and a higher level qualification that is recognised globally.

 Start with a three-year Bachelor of Science degree and choose the Chemical Systems major.
-Complete a two-year Master of Engineering (Chemical), Master of Engineering (Chemical with Business) or Master of Engineering (Biochemical) to become an accredited engineer.
-Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Engineering (Chemical) or Master of Engineering (Chemical with Business) or Master of Engineering (Biochemical).
+Complete a two-year Master of Chemical Engineering to become an accredited engineer.
+Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Chemical Engineering.

 *Any undergraduate degree from a recognised institution including the prerequisite subjects outlined on the course pages with a weighted average mark of at least H3 (65%), or equivalent.